coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

-.. cmd:: Print ML Modules.
+.. cmd:: Print ML Modules

 This prints the name of all OCaml modules loaded with ``Declare ML Module``.
 To know from where these module were loaded, the user